marczaku/csharp-201-intermediate/csharp-208-structs-value-types/README.md

 So, why do both exist?
 And which one should you use?

 - Structs have much better Performance.
-  - This has to do with that Classes are stored on the Heap, which is dynamic object memory
+  - This has to do with Classes bing stored on the Heap, which is dynamic object memory
   - Data stored on the Heap is usually slower in access
   - And generates Garbage, which needs to be cleaned up by the Garbage Collector
 - Structs cause an Overhead when being Copied, though
-  - Which is only relevant for large structs ( > 16 bytes, which is 4 floats)
+  - Which is only relevant for large `structs` ( > 16 bytes, which is e.g. 4 `floats`)
 - Structs are exceptionally strong in combination with Arrays
-  - The Array is a reference type, but an Array of structs is all stored in one Place
+  - The Array is a reference type, but an Array of `structs` is all stored in one Place
   - While an Array of classes has References to many different Objects all stored somewhere on the Heap
-- Structs can never be null
+- Structs can never be `null`
-  - No NullReferenceExceptions, yay!
+  - No `NullReferenceException`, yay!

 What does Microsoft have to say about this?